nidhi4848/CS633-Team-2/README.md

 5. **Interact with the App**:
    You can now interact with the Smart Fridge Tracker app on your device.
 Any changes you make to the code will be automatically reflected on your device.

-## Contributing

-We welcome contributions from the community.
-If you want to contribute to the project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch.
-3. Make your changes.
-4. Submit a pull request.